jameshughes89/cs101/site/topics/testing/unittest.rst

     * Each test should test one thing

+        * This makes it easier to isolate what exactly went wrong

 * The value of the ``unittest`` framework may not be obvious at this stage, but as we continue you will start to see how convenient it is